JakeRoggenbuck/RedoxQL/README.md

 ```

 ## Attribution
-- Keanu - page.rs and all the page stuff, index.rs and all of the index stuff
+- Keanu - Secondary indexes, page.rs and all the page stuff, index.rs and all of the index stuff
 - Lucas & Andrew - update
-- Lucas - select_version, sum_version, matching
+- Lucas - Merge, select_version, sum_version, matching
-- Abdulrasol - BaseContainer, TailContainer, PageDirectory, insert into containers, RecordAddress and Record
+- Abdulrasol - Merge, BaseContainer, TailContainer, PageDirectory, insert into containers, RecordAddress and Record
-- Jake - RTable, RDatabase, RQuery, new RIndex, python bindings, inserts and reads for all props
+- Jake - Persistence, RTable, RDatabase, RQuery, new RIndex, python bindings, inserts and reads for all props

 ## Structure